-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Waverly is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Waverly isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Waverly are a mix of both white- and blue-collar jobs.
 Overall, Waverly is a town of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Waverly who work in office and administrative support (12.17%), healthcare suport services (10.43%), and maintenance occupations (9.57%).

-As is often the case in a small town, Waverly doesn't have a public transportation system that people use to get to and from their jobs every day.
+Waverly is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Waverly in 2010 was $19,773, which is lower middle income relative to Virginia and the nation.
 This equates to an annual income of $79,092 for a family of four.
 However, Waverly contains both very wealthy and poor people as well.

 Waverly is an extremely ethnically-diverse town.
 The people who call Waverly home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Waverly residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Waverly include English, Irish, African, and French .